pali-english/pali-english.github.io/README.md

 Sufferings don’t befall one who has nothing,
 not clinging to name and form.

+    Kodhaṁ jahe vippajaheyya mānaṁ,
+        Kodhaṁ: Anger
+        jahe: should give up, abandon
+        vippajaheyya: should get rid of, discard
+        mānaṁ: conceit, arrogance

+    Saṁyojanaṁ sabbamatikkameyya;
+        Saṁyojanaṁ: Fetters, bindings
+        sabbam: every, all
+        atikkameyya: should surpass, should overcome

+    Taṁ nāmarūpasmimasajjamānaṁ,
+        Taṁ: that one, he
+        nāmarūpasmim: in name-and-form (nāmarūpa is a term often used in Buddhism to denote the psycho-physical existence or personal identity)
+        asajjamānaṁ: not clinging, not sticking to

+    Akiñcanaṁ nānupatanti dukkhā.
+        Akiñcanaṁ: who has nothing, who is without possessions
+        nānupatanti: do not befall, do not afflict
+        dukkhā: sufferings, pains

 Yo ve uppatitaṁ kodhaṁ,
 rathaṁ bhantaṁva vāraye;
 Tamahaṁ sārathiṁ brūmi,